Charles Schwab Intelligent Portfolios Pricing Charles Schwab rating

 Opening an Account

-Creating a Charles Schwab Intelligent Portfolio is straight forward.
-All you will need is the $5,000 minimum and the following items:
+Opening a Charles Schwab Intelligent Portfolio is simple.
+All you need is the $5,000 minimum and the following items:

 • Application checklist